 AEAF is a celebration of VFX and Animation with a Speaker Program and Awards.

-AEAF 2020 will combine virtual and real environments to bring the Speakers and Awards event to your device, wherever you are.
+AEAF 2020 will bring the Speakers and Awards event to your device, wherever you are.

-Following a day of webinar talks from the leading lights of the VFX industry, the AEAF Awards finalists and winners showreel will be screened on the evening of 14 August and made available in all time zones.
+Follow webinar talks on 13 and 14 August from the leading lights of the VFX industry, the AEAF Awards finalists and winners showreel will be screened on the evening of 14 August and followed by three talks on 15 August.

 The AEAF Awards are a celebration of the best work by digital artists from around the world.